UHDanke/gd_docs/triggers/level_visual.md

 Gamemodes without borders like Cube and Robot are not affected by Camera Mode, not even by the camera settings.

-Padding determines the Y offset, this can be calculated by the formula $OffsetY = (10.5 - HeightY/Zoom) \cdot Padding - 0.5$.
+Padding determines the Y offset, this can be calculated by the formula $OffsetY = 130-128 \cdot Padding$

 Gameplay borders snapping to the Y axis grid can be disabled with **Disable Gridsnap**.